videosdk-live/videosdk-docs/javascript_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 #### VideoSDK Account

-- If you haven't yet a user of VideoSDK you can [click this link](https://app.videosdk.live/login) and be a user of videoSDK.
+- If you haven't yet a user of VideoSDK you can [click this link](https://app.videosdk.live/login) and be a user of VideoSDK.
 - If you are already a user to videoSDK then [follow this link](/javascript/guide/video-and-audio-calling-api-sdk/signup-and-create-api) for generating token for the further usage

 ## Create Project